 Dilution gains and losses arising in investments in associates are recognized in profit or loss.
 Investment in subsidiaries and associates are derecognized upon disposal.
 Gains and losses on disposals of these investments are determined by comparing the proceeds with the carrying amount and are included in profit or loss.

-23.4 Cash
+25.4 Cash

 Cash consist of cash on hand and deposits at call with banks.
-They are stated at face value or nominal amount.
+These are stated at face value or nominal amount.

-23.5 Financial instruments
+25.5 Financial instruments

-23.5.1 Classification
+25.5.1 Classification

-The Group classifies its financial assets and liabilities according to the categories described below.
 The classification depends on the purpose for which the financial assets and liabilities were acquired.
 Management determines the classification of its financial assets and liabilities at initial recognition.
+The Group classifies its financial assets and liabilities according to the categories described as follows.